 POPULATION SPECIFIC ORGANIZATION - is a nonprofit, nongovernmental organization or Tribal program that primarily serves members of a specific underserved population and has demonstrated experience and expertise providing targeted services to members of that specific underserved population.
-(Excerpted from VAWA Reauthorization Act of 2013).

 POPULATION SPECIFIC PROGRAM WITHIN A LARGER ORGANIZATION - is a program within a nonprofit, nongovernmental organization or Tribal governmental entity that primarily serves members of a specific underserved population and has demonstrated experience and expertise providing targeted services to members of that specific underserved population.
-(Adapted from VAWA Reauthorization Act of 2013).